 The School of Social Work will also be offering two courses in Mexico City: SOWK 733 and SOWK 612.
 Students are required to enroll in both courses.
 Students are invited to participate in the coursework and/or the internship.

 All students studying abroad must complete a general application.
 Those who wish to complete the field placement must submit a supplemental application and participate in an interview.
 In order to be accepted for a field placement, students must have at least a conversational level of Spanish.
 Please see below for more program details.

 SOWK 612: Family Assessment and Intervention, focus on the Mexican Family: taught by Dr. Marta Lundy.
 This is a 3-credit social work elective.

-SOWK 733: North American Migration Dynamics: Challenges, Opportunities, and Alternatives: taught by Dr. Maria Vidal de Haymes (Loyola).
+SOWK 733: North American Migration Dynamics: Challenges, Opportunities, and Alternatives: taught by Dr. Maria Vidal de Haymes.
 This is a 3-credit migration elective.

-Description: This course will be team-taught and will incorporate site visits and multiple interdisciplinary guest lectures from faculty from the Universidad Iberoamericana and social workers from the Mexican public and private human services sector.
-The class will provide an opportunity for both Iberoamericana and Loyola students to come together to study migration related issues affecting our respective countries and shared continent.
-Specifically, the course will focus on central themes concerning the opportunities as well as challenges to fundamental social institutions presented by the contemporary migration dynamics and polices of North America.
+Description: This course will incorporate site visits and multiple interdisciplinary guest lectures from Iberoamericana University faculty and social workers from the Mexican public and private human services sector.
+The class will provide an opportunity for both Iberoamericana and Loyola students to come together to study migration-related issues affecting our respective countries and shared continent.
+Specifically, the course will focus on central themes concerning opportunities as well as challenges for fundamental social institutions presented by the contemporary migration dynamics and polices of North America.
 The course will be organized around several major migration themes of concern to North America.

 DATES OF TRIP